 On one hand lutherie is just like any other area of woodworking.
 But there are a number of techniques that are very specific to lutherie.
 A few of those are outlined here.
 This section does not offer complete instructions for building any one stringed instrument, but does offer detailed instructions for performing some typical lutherie tasks.
 For complete instructions for building a steel string acoustic guitar, see my book Building the Steel String Acoustic Guitar.

 Violin family instruments use traditional pegboxes with scrolls.
 Here are step by step instructions for how to carve one.
 The example is of a scroll and pegbox for an Electric Upright Bass but the technique is the same for all instruments.
-Note: there are approximately 1 MB of pictures here so it may take some time to fully load this page over a dialup connection.

 Step by step instructions for installing aluminum action adjuster wheels in the legs of a double bass.

 Step by step instructions for making the tiled rosette, sans making the actual tiles.